hylo-lang/hylo/README.md

 This project is written in [Swift](https://swift.org) and distributed in the form of a package, built with [Swift Package Manager](https://swift.org/package-manager/).
 You will need Swift 5.7 or higher to build the compiler from sources.

-*Note to Windows users: although this project is **not** Unix-specific, and is expected to run properly on Windows, but due to an unknown bug in SPM, it is not possible to ensure that Val runs correctly on Windows via CI.*
+*Note to Windows users: although this project is **not** Unix-specific, and is expected to run properly on Windows, but due to an unknown bug in SPM, we are unable to ensure Val is running correctly on Windows via CI testing.*

 ### Prerequisites